 Final Tips for Finding the Best Used EV

-Two of the key variables that affect used EV prices are age and range.
-In general, you’ll find that less expensive used electric cars are older and have smaller batteries that can travel less distance on a single charge.
-This is largely due to the price of lithium ion batteries, which has dropped around 85% in ten years on a per kWh basis, and means that even modest batteries in 2013 were far more expensive than bigger batteries in 2020.
+In general, you’ll find that less expensive EVs are older and have smaller batteries that can travel less on a charge.
+This is largely due to the price of lithium ion batteries, which has dropped around 85% in ten years on a per kWh basis.
+This means that even modest batteries in 2013 were far more expensive than bigger batteries in 2020.